-Taking the top spot in my list for the top ten fan made Star Wars films of 2016 is T7 Production’s incredibly realistic film, “Darth Maul: Apprentice”.
+Taking the top spot on my list for the top ten fan-made Star Wars films of 2016 is T7 Production’s incredibly realistic film, “Darth Maul: Apprentice”.
 The time and passion that went into this short film certainly paid off and what we get is some seriously badass Darth Maul footage which is a rarity.

 Throughout this short, Maul takes on a squad of Jedi and the result is fifteen minutes of straight action and lightsaber fight scenes.
 Props to the editing teams on this one.
 Incredibly realistic special effects in a practical setting is the best way to show the Star Wars universe in my opinion and they certainly did the films justice.

 Another thing that stood out for me was a cutscene showing Darth Maul’s ship arriving at the forested planet; not a cheap thing to include in films, let alone a fan-made film.
 Nonetheless, it is essential for painting the Star Wars universe and captivating the audience with recognizable features.